Davi-Silva1/toDoList/README.md

 ```sh
    cd toDoList
 ```
-3.Navigate to the designFiles folder and open the index.html file
+3.  **Navigate to the designFiles folder and open the index.html file**

 ## 🛠️ Tech Stack